 You Are Not A User

 This point is short and sweet: Even if you are in the exact target demographic for your site, you know too much about your website to make any assumptions about what is “intuitive” or “obvious” or “easy.”
-You’re not a user, you’re a you-ser.2
+You’re not a user, you’re a you-ser. ((Please forgive me for that and keep reading.
+I just couldn’t help myself.))

 In particular, Krug addresses the common problem that home pages do not identify what the site is about.
 It’s almost impossible to be too blunt or obvious about your site’s purpose.